 Postgraduate Master’s loans

 As in the case of Plan 1 and Plan 2 loans you will usually start repaying your postgraduate Master’s loan from the April after you have finished your postgraduate course if you are earning above the repayment threshold.
-The exception to this is if you are on a part-time postgraduate Master’s course which lasts 3-4 years and started in the 2016/17 academic year (for example: started in October 2016) in which case repayments will start in April 2019, provided you are earning above the repayment threshold.
+The exception to this is if you are on a part-time postgraduate Master’s course which lasts 3-4 years and started in the 2016/17 academic year (for example: started in October 2016) in which case repayments started from April 2019, provided you earn above the repayment threshold.

 Example – Dorian

-If Dorian also had a Plan 1 loan then he would start repayments on the Plan 1 loan only when he starts his new job in 2018 because the start date for that job is after the 5 April following the completion of his undergraduate course: it is only the postgraduate loan repayments which do not start until April 2019.
+If Dorian also had a Plan 1 loan then he would start repayments on the Plan 1 loan only immediately when he starts his new job in 2019 because the start date for that job is after the 5 April following the completion of his undergraduate course: it is only his postgraduate loan repayments which do not start until April 2020.

 Postgraduate Doctoral loans